 Annual Business Survey

-Categories: Agriculture and Environment, Farm Businesses, Fishing Industry, Forest and Woodlands, Business and Energy, Production Industries, Primary Production, Manufacturing, Energy Production and Consumption, Water and Sewage, Business Services, Retail and Distribution, Retail Trade, Wholesale Trade, Building and Construction, Services, Creative and Leisure Activities, Personal Services, Children, Education and Skills, Health and Social Care, Travel and Transport
+Categories: Business and Energy, Production Industries, Primary Production, Manufacturing, Energy Production and Consumption, Water and Sewage, Building and Construction, Services, Retail and Distribution, Business Services, Creative and Leisure Activities, Personal Services

 Frequency of release: Annually

 In 2011, the income generated by businesses in the UK, less the cost of goods and services used to create this income was estimated to be £977.4 billion.
 This amount represents the approximate Gross Value Added at basic prices (aGVA) of the UK Business Economy.

 Between 2010 and 2011, aGVA recorded a rise of 5.8% (£53.8 billion).
 This increase is a continuation of the recovery seen between 2009 and 2010 and takes aGVA to a level 1.4% (£13.5 billion) above that seen in 2008, at the start of the recession.

 The Service sector, which accounts for over half of aGVA in the UK Business Economy, led this recovery with aGVA rising 5.7% (£28.1 billion) between 2010 and 2011, the second consecutive annual increase, taking it above the level seen in 2008.

 In Distribution, Production and Construction there was suppressed growth in aGVA between 2010 and 2011 due to purchase costs increasing at a faster rate than turnover.

 Construction had the slowest rate of growth and, unlike the other sectors where aGVA is now close to or above the 2008 level, aGVA remains below that seen in 2008.